Teckk2/hydeout/_posts/2018-02-07-OS-Command-Injection.md

   - Web-Pentesting
 ---

+<p>OS command injection is a technique used via a web interface in order to execute OS commands on a web server.
+The user supplies operating system commands through a web interface in order to execute OS commands.
+Any web interface that is not properly sanitized is subject to this exploit.
+With the ability to execute OS commands, the user can upload malicious programs or even obtain passwords.
+OS command injection is preventable when security is emphasized during the design and development of applications.</p>
 <br>As you can see this is DNS lookup but, it has OS Command injection vulnerability using which we can execute system command.

 ![28.2](https://teckk2.github.io/assets/images/Web%20Pentest/A1/28.2.png)